R&B singer Chris Brown's probation revoked after D.C. assault charge

 The singer was set free without bail on Monday and was given praise by Brandlin for "doing well" in the program.
 Brown was told to refrain from medical marijuana use until his next Los Angeles hearing on February 10.

-The Grammy-winning singer is due in court in Washington D.C. on January 8 for a status hearing on his misdemeanour assault charge.
+The Grammy-winning singer is due in court in Washington D.C. on January 8 for a status hearing on his misdemeanor assault charge.

-The singer was sentenced to five years' probation, community labour and domestic violence counselling in 2009 after assaulting his then-girlfriend Rihanna.
+The singer was sentenced to five years' probation, community labor and domestic violence counseling in 2009 after assaulting his then-girlfriend Rihanna.

 Since then, Brown has been embroiled in highly publicized altercations with rapper Drake and his entourage in a New York nightclub and R&B singer Frank Ocean in a parking lot in West Hollywood.